Andros-Spica/ABM-tutorial-koeln-2022/README.md

 end
 ```

+Running this code will still not produce a blue circle.
+Rather, we are asking for all patches to paint themselve blue, no matter what the values of `centralPatch` or `minDistOfLandToCenter`.

-We now use this variable for evaluating a criterium for a `ifelse` structure, finding out if a patch is inside or outside our circle.
+To differenciate patches to be painted blue, we now use `minDistOfLandToCenter` for evaluating a criterium for a `ifelse` structure, finding out if a patch is inside or outside our circle.
 With this, we are ordering patches to paint themselves green or blue depending on if their distance to the center is less than a given value, i.e. `minDistOfLandToCenter`.

 ```NetLogo
 ifelse (distance centralPatch < minDistOfLandToCenter)